helge17/tuxguitar/doc/contribute.md

 #### Define debug configuration

 Note: this section is still work-in-progress.
 Its objective is to re-create a debug environment as close as possible to the *real* application.
-In *real* application, all dependencies are stored in different folders during the build process, as defined by the `pom.xml` file:
+In the *real* application, all dependencies are stored in different folders during the build process, as defined by the `pom.xml` file:

 - `.jar` files for the different modules - except plugins - are stored in the `lib` folder;
 - `.jar` files for plugins are stored in the `share/plugins` folder;